+Revenues of the Plan consist of investment income, change in fair value of investments, interest income from notes receivable, other interest income and contributions.
+Expenses of the Plan consist of benefits paid, operating expenses, refunds and transfers to other plans.
 Revenues and expenses are recorded on an accrual basis in the period in which the transaction or event that gave rise to the revenue or expense occurred.